ophastings/replications/2018-inequality-parental-investment-ASR/README.md

 # Replication of "Income Inequality and Class Divides in Parental Investment"

-This contains contains the replication files for the expenditure analysis in:
+This contains the replication files for the expenditure analysis in:

 Schneider, Daniel, Orestes P. Hastings, and Joe LaBriola.
 2018.
 "Income Inequality and Class Divides in Parental Investment." *American Sociological Review* 83(3):475-507.